pablodcruz/Mexico250210/review-notes/week4-review.md

 - **Request Lifecycle**: DispatcherServlet -> HandlerMapping -> Controller -> Return -> DispatcherServlet -> Response.
 - **Validation**: Use Bean Validation (JSR-380) with `@Valid` for request DTOs.
 - **Exception Handling**: `@ControllerAdvice` or method-level `@ExceptionHandler`.
+- **Rest Template**: Used to create applications that consume RESTful Web Services.
+You can use the exchange() method to consume the web services for all HTTP methods.

 ### Dependency Injection Types
 - **Constructor Injection**: Recommended for mandatory dependencies (more testable, ensures object is fully initialized).